NordArt 2025: What to Know Before You Visit

 Break a Leg – My Bumpy First Encounter With Gran Canaria

-It was last June, Europe’s borders were slowly opening and the Canary Islands lost their high-risk status.
+It was in June.
+Europe’s borders were slowly opening and the Canary Islands lost their high-risk status.
 I finally had the chance to book a flight, look for accommodation, plan a trip.
 Life was like it used to be in the olden days.

 It was on a Wednesday that I landed at Gran Canaria’s international airport south of the capital Las Palmas.
 This city would be my base, however, it had to wait another night for me.
 The first day was dedicated to Agüimes, a small town about 30 minutes inland at the foot of the island’s famous mountains.